-We will continue to learn about changes in Britain from the Stone Age to the Iron Age.
+We will continue to learn about how the lives of Ancient Britons changed during the Stone Age.
 We will be learning how to use primary and secondary sources of evidence to learn about the past.
 We will be focusing on what we can learn from ancient sites such as Stonehenge and Skara Brae as we practise being historians and archaeologists.

 This half term we will be learning how to create a colour wheel and to select and mix complementary colours to create effects in our painting.

 We will be continuing with our weekly singing lessons with Miss Midgley and the Year Fours.
 We will continue to develop our confidence and enjoyment through learning new notes and songs on the ocarina.

 This half term we will be focusing on Christianity.
 We will be discovering why Christmas is important to Christians and re-telling the Nativity story on our 3D Christmas cards.